Methodology

 Defining provider type

 Provider type refers to the provider the learner is registered with.
 This is not necessarily the provider where the learning is taking place.
 For example, if a franchising arrangement existed between a HEP (registering provider) and a further education college (delivering the learning), the learner is reported under the HEP provider type.
-DfE estimates that in 2018/19, 21,000 higher-level entrants who were registered in HEPs were taught at a franchise partner which was not a HEP.
+According to the most recent data available from the OfS, in 2022/23, there were around 138,000 enrolments (all years of study) whose higher education was subcontracted out to another provider.
+The majority of delivery providers were private companies or FE providers.
+For more information, see Subcontractual arrangements in higher education - Office for Students. (opens in a new tab)

 Defining subject area

-Subject area has been categorised using the Common Aggregation Hierarchy (opens in a new tab).
+Subject area has been categorised using the Common Aggregation Hierarchy (opens in a new tab), the latest version of which is CAH 1.3.4.

 The ILR does not use CAH 1.3.4 to categorise learning aims into subject areas.
 ILR records have been mapped to CAH 1.3.4 using two methods: